domswp/Ruina-v2-Text-generation-Image-/README.md

-# chatGPT-telegram
+# Ruina-v2-Text-generation-image

-chatGPT-telegram is a telegram chatbot based on chatGPT from openai which is very powerful
+Ruina-v2-Text-generation-image is a telegram chatbot based on chatGPT from openai and have image generation feature dall-E